NucleiAv/AutoPauseMiddleware/README.md

 Manually pausing doesn't work and the emulator keeps running in the background.
 With
 AutoPauseMiddleware:
 - You enter “Grand Theft Auto V” as the window title.
-- Select “Custome Key” = P or "ESC option".
+- Select “Custom Key” = P or "ESC option".
 - Once you Alt-Tab to Cheat Engine, the emulator process is instantly frozen.
 - After modifying memory values, switching back resumes the game as if nothing happened.